-That said, if you’re using internal couriers, you’ll need a way to manage and optimize operations to unlock the benefits they can provide.
-In this article, we’ll look at the benefits of using courier management software and what features to look for when making a selection.
+In this article, we’ll look at the benefits of using delivery management software and what features to look for when choosing courier software for your business.

 What Is Courier Management?

-Courier management software allows companies to manage these types of activities in a central location.
-Some platforms include GPS tracking, driver dispatching, and provide routing information to delivery drivers in real-time.
-Most modern options integrate with CRMs, accounting software, ERPs, and the other tools you might use to run your business.
+Courier management software systems help companies manage all aspects of their delivery operations.
+Some platforms include GPS tracking, automated driver dispatching, and real-time routing information for drivers.
+Most courier management systems integrate with CRMs, accounting software, ERPs, and the other tools you might use to run your business.

-What Are the Benefits of a Courier Management System?
+What Are the Benefits of Using a Courier Management System?

-Unlike say, Waze or Google Maps, courier management software allows companies to plan and generate complex, multi-stop routes, accounting for factors like fleet capacity, driver availability, number of stops, and so on.
-This eliminates the mistakes that occur when planning routes manually and ensures drivers get to their destinations on time.
+Unlike Waze or Google Maps, courier management software allows companies to plan and generate complex, multi-stop routes, accounting for factors like fleet capacity, driver availability, number of stops, and traffic.
+This eliminates the mistakes that occur when planning routes manually and ensures couriers get to their destinations on time.

 If you’re using Onfleet, the platform’s dispatch management feature automatically adjusts routes based on real-time traffic or weather conditions.
-Drivers are then notified right away and the new route will appear in their navigation.
+Onfleet then notifies couriers about route changes, and the new route appears in their navigation.
 Managers can also set rules to automatically assign deliveries based on proximity and route distance.

 Courier management software helps organizations improve the customer experience with features like predictive ETAs, driver chat, and real-time tracking — which keeps customers in the loop regarding when their order will arrive.

-Built-in customer communication tools allow customers to call or text drivers and dispatch centers in case they need to get in touch.
+In-app communication tools allow customers to call or text drivers, and drivers can contact customers to get clarification on delivery instructions.

-Any good piece of software should provide actionable data - presented in a way that’s easy to understand and put to good use.
+Delivery management software should provide actionable data presented in a way that’s easy to understand.
 With Onfleet, users can monitor team and individual performance against key metrics like on-time rate, distance traveled, or feedback scores.

-You can track performance over time or see how scores change by time of day or individual driver.
-Or, you might sync your courier management solution to your CRM to better understand the link between delivery KPIs and revenue, churn rates, or loyalty.
+You can track performance over time or see how metrics change by time of day or individual driver.
+You can also sync your courier management solution to your CRM to better understand the link between delivery KPIs and revenue, churn rates, or loyalty.

-With automatic rerouting and a live link that connects drivers directly to the dispatch center, drivers can keep their eyes on the road without worrying about manually updating their routes to avoid traffic, road closures, or other obstacles.
+With automatic rerouting and a live link that connects drivers directly to the dispatch center, courier software helps drivers keep their eyes on the road — they don’t have to worry about manually updating their routes to avoid traffic, road closures, or other obstacles.

 Courier management systems put you in control of the entire dispatch and delivery process.
-You can manage scheduling, driver assignments, route planning, handle customer service requests, and ensure that packages arrive on time and in perfect condition.
+You can manage scheduling, driver assignments, route planning, and quickly respond to customer service requests.

 “Delivery is here to stay, and we, along with Onfleet, are last mile logistics veterans.
 We look forward to expanding our expertise and business operations.
 I see autonomous delivery bots in our future, continued investment in our technology, efficiency upgrades, and the continued ability for micro-targeted advertising for our customers.
 And of course, very speedy deliveries!
 That’s our name and that’s our game.”